Internet Addiction Help – Addressing the Family System

 4. Create a “screen-free” zone in your house.

 A child that needs internet addiction help should have a “safe zone” set up in their house.
-Set a room aside that is screen free- no TV’s, no computers, and no devices are allowed to be carried in the room which are switched on.
+Set a room aside that is screen free- no TV’s, no computers, and no devices are allowed to be carried in the room which is switched on.

 This could be a study, an office, or any other room in the house you chose.
 This room could be filled with board games, books, puzzles, photo albums, and other family keepsakes.